Best Unified API Platforms of 2026: The Shift to Agent-Based Infrastructure

 - Product Teams choose Deck because they lack the engineering bandwidth to build and maintain fragile code.
 Deck lets them deliver new functionality without the headache.

 - Engineering Leads choose Deck to stop managing brittle scrapers.
 Deck replaces homegrown scripts with stable, reliable infrastructure, saving massive amounts of tech debt.
+Read How to Connect Software Without APIs for why this matters.

 Final Verdict: Which Platform Fits Your Use Case?